lddubeau/fresher/README.rst

 * Generally speaking, the ``from ... import *`` method of making steps accessible in another module, which worked fine in Freshen, does not work in Fresher.
-It worked in Freshen because Frenshen would determine the steps defined in a module by scanning the module's *global symbols*.
+It worked in Freshen because Freshen would determine the steps defined in a module by scanning the module's *global symbols*.
 This cannot work with Fresher because it allows duplicate function names.
 (If ``@given('a')`` and ``@given('b')``